EricRibeiro/raspberry-docker-compose-collection/plex/README.md

 This section provides instructions to set up the Plex Docker container.
 For detailed information, please refer to the image's documentation page at [LinuxServer.io](https://docs.linuxserver.io/images/docker-plex) and [TRaSH's guide](https://trash-guides.info/Plex/).

-### env.example
+### .env.example

-The `env.example` file is a template containing placeholder values that you need to fill in.
+The `.env.example` file is a template containing placeholder values that you need to fill in.
 After replacing the placeholders with your actual values, rename the file to `.env`.
-This file is essential for configuring the environment variables required by the Docker containers.
+This file is essential for configuring the environment variables required by the container.

+#### DOCKER_VOLUME

+This variable represents the path to the Docker volume that stores the configuration files and dependencies for the project.
+Replace the placeholder value with the appropriate path on your system.

 #### DOCKER_DATA_VOLUME